-CNCF is dedicated to reducing inequalities by providing equal opportunities for all children and young adults, regardless of their background.
-In 2023, we continued our efforts to support diverse communities and ensure that every individual has the chance to reach their full potential.
+CNCF is dedicated to reducing inequalities by providing equal opportunities for all children and young adults, regardless of their

 We believe in the power of collaboration to achieve sustainable solutions.
 CNCF works with international and local partners, governments, and stakeholders to enhance our impact.
 By leveraging these partnerships, we aim to create lasting change and address the needs of vulnerable communities effectively.